Maria Georgina Grey: Women's Education Union

 Maria proposed the creation of a national movement which would promote women's education and presented the scheme to the Society of Arts in 1871.
 The scheme received great support and Maria gave a second paper to the Social Science Association's annual congress in Leeds later the same year.
 As a result, Maria and Emily set up a provisional committee named the National Union of the Improving the Education of Women of All Classes (later shortened to the Women's Education Union).
 The Union aimed 1871 to establish good and cheap day schools for all classes above the level of elementary education.
 Maria and Emily were very active in the Union, and Emily acted as the organizing secretary of the Union until 1879.

 The Union also led to the formation The Girls' Public Day School Company (GPDSC) (now the Girls' Day School Trust) in 1872 to provide new secondary schools to educate girls from various classes.
 Maria was an active member of the Council of the GPDSC until 1890 when her poor health prevented her.
 In September 2007, this trust converted one of its schools (The Belvedere School) back into the maintained sector.
 Maria also encouraged the GPDSC to set up teaching training Departments to train the next generation of teachers.
 Maria retired from the Council of the GPDSC in 1890 and was made a vice-president of the organisation.

-In 1878 Maria also help found a teacher training college with The Teachers' Training and Registration Society.
+In 1878 Maria also helped found a teacher training college with The Teachers' Training and Registration Society.
 In 1885 the college was renamed The Maria Grey Training College for Women.
 In 1976 the college merged with Borough Road College to form the West London Institute of Higher Education, which is now part of Brunel University.

-Later life
+Later life and death

 Maria continued to give speeches and write through the 1880s.
 By 1890 she became too ill to be active and for last 15 years of her life, Maria lived in strict retirement due to ill health.
 Despite her ill health and Emily's death in 1897 she wrote her Last Words to Girls on Life in School and after School in 1889.
 She died on 19 September 1906, at 41 Stanhope Gardens, Kensington, London, the house in which she had lived with Emily.